Last updated on December 11, 2025

 An art meme deck is an EDH deck based on a coherent theme in the cards’ art.
 It can be limited to creatures or can extend to other card types, often based on what’s possible in the span of what can be found in MTG art.

-And that developed into “Ladies Looking Left,” which Wallace posted to reddit (here’s his most recent deck post), and the meme deck did what memes do: spread.
-Was he the first besides the “chair tribal” brewer, now seemingly lost to history?
+And that developed into “Ladies Looking Left”, which Wallace posted to Reddit (here’s an example deck post), and the meme deck did what memes do and spread.

-ScryFall’s art tags project makes this all easier to research, and for that we give a shoutout to ScryFall and the ScryFall supporters who tag the cards.
+Scryfall’s art tags project makes this all easier to research, and for that we give a shoutout to Scryfall and the Scryfall supporters who tag the cards.
 You can search for art commonalities to think up new brews.
-I’ve also scoured reddit and done a stack of searches to uncover meme decks, both fresh and not so much, to inspire your creativity and love of the game.
+I’ve also scoured Reddit and done a stack of searches to uncover meme decks, both fresh and not so much, to inspire your creativity and love of the game.
+Enjoy!

 The mythical ur-meme itself!
-Here’s a recent version.
-Most that I’ve found seem to be centered on Oloro, Ageless Ascetic, because of course they do.
+Here’s a classic version.
+Most that I’ve found seem to be centered on Oloro, Ageless Ascetic, because of course they are.
 That’s perhaps the most epic chair in MTG, and it looks like what Oloro sat in when he sliced Thanos in half (not canon!)

-The deck is full of people sitting on chairs including creature cards, spells and enchantments.
+The deck is full of people sitting on chairs, including creatures and noncreatures alike.
 There's also a nice suite of Thrones, from Dragon Throne of Tarkir to the old school Throne of Bone.

 Best Cards

 Let’s go, stax!
-Maybe Grand Arbiter Augustin IV just wants to slow the game down because he’s tired and wants to sit for a spell.
-He’s super old, after all, so slow down, you darn kids!
+Maybe Grand Arbiter Augustin IV just wants to slow the game down because they're tired and want to sit for a spell.
+Augustin's gotta be super old, after all, so slow down, you darn kids!
 And stay off his lawn!

 Sai, Master Thopterist is a key piece of most artifact decks that run blue.
-I never noticed he's sitting down before even though I have like six copies of this card, and he’s obviously sitting.
-I guess I’m just always looking at his hand.
+I never noticed they're sitting down before even though I have like six copies of this card, and Sai’s obviously sitting.
+I guess I’m just always looking at those hand.

 Tazri, Beacon of Unity | Illustration by Chris Rahn